 - Dental Kongs – a fetch and chew toy with unique ridges which hold dog treats, remove debris between teeth, and massage gums.

 - Kong Jumpin’ Treat Dispensers – uniquely shaped rubber KONGS that bounce erratically and dispense treats from various ports.

 - Air Kong Tennis Toys – have 100% tennis ball cover to make them soar through the air farther and even float in water!

 - Plush Kong Toys – extra durable stuffed toys for dogs which come with a replaceable squeaker.
 (These are marketed as “Dr. Noys'” and “Air QTease”.)

 Kong toys satisfy a dog’s inborne, natural desire to “work” or hunt for food.
-Stuffed Kongs can keep them busy and content (and out of trouble!) for long periods of time by encouraging them to get the food
+Stuffed Kongs can keep them busy and content (and out of trouble!) for long periods of time by encouraging them to get the food reward inside.

 For dogs with separation anxiety and other behavioral issues, Kong toys provide a form of therapy/behavior modification.
 A Kong dog toy serves to distract your pet from whatever the “problem behavior” might be.
 I (and my friends) have found that this really works!

 A Kong is a unique dog toy that exercises a dog’s mind, at the same time that it gives a dog the satisfaction of a job well done.

 For dogs who remain alone for long periods of time (say, while you’re at work), Kong dog toys provide a form of entertainment and prevent boredom.